grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 mage -v
 ```

-Now, lets verify that the plugin you've built so far can be used in Grafana when creating a new data source:
+Now, let's verify that the plugin you've built so far can be used in Grafana when creating a new data source:

 1. Restart your Grafana instance.
 1. Open Grafana in your web browser.